 There was no Bank Holiday rest for the Platinum K9 team.
 Saturday morning saw head trainer Jon head to Cannock Chase in Staffordshire, along with our trainer Michael to test two dogs in their AD trials.
 The gruelling AD test or Ausdauerprüfung – is an IPO endurance test of 12 miles in 2 hours.

 In order to successfully attain the AD title, each pairing of dog and handler must demonstrate a high level of stamina under strict conditions.
 Jon and Michael took their respective dogs over the 12 mile course, the handlers cycling and the dogs running alongside.
 The team must maintain an average speed of 10 mph throughout the course which will be a clear demonstration of the control held by the handler.
-A further challenge of physical and mental capablity then follows with a short obedience routine at the end.
+A further challenge of physical and mental capability then follows with a short obedience routine at the end.

 Jon took the course with our two year old German Shepherd Dog Ayk Weerdon.
 Michael was trialling with Sarah Smith’s dog Sully, Portnall Elrick.
 Both passed the challenge and achieved their respective AD titles.

-This comes just one month after Jon and Ayk achieved the IPO Level 1 titles with remarkable results and comments from the Judge that Ayk had demonstrated, ‘pronounced courage in protection’.
+This comes just one month after Jon and Ayk achieved the IPO Level 1 titles with remarkable results and comments from the Judge that Ayk had demonstrated, pronounced courage in protection’.

-Back at base, we have a full compliment of dogs staying with us on residential training courses so it was straight back home to catch up with the rest of the team and see what exciting achievements had been made with our guests.
+We have a full compliment of dogs staying with us on residential training courses so it was straight back home to catch up with the rest of the team and see what exciting achievements had been made with our guests.